Ada F. Kay

 Ada F. Kay, also known as A.J.
-Stewart, (born 1929) is a British writer with a particularly complex personal history.
+Stewart, (5 March 1929 – 13 June 2024) was a British writer with a particularly complex personal history.
 She grew up in Lancashire but lived much of her adult life in Scotland.

-Work
+Life and work

 In her earlier life, Kay had a successful career working as a dramatist in London for BBC, appearing in television mini-series throughout the 1950s.
 She wrote a number of plays during this time.
 One of them, The Man From Thermopylae (1959), received some critical acclaim.
 (It was set in ancient Greece and the title refers to the sole survivor of the famous battle).
 She also went through a failed marriage.

 In the 1960s, she was planning to write a play about the life of King James IV of Scotland.
 In the course of her research, she planned to visit the site of the Battle of Flodden where the king was killed in 1513.
 The night before her visit, she experienced what she believed to be a traumatic flashback of being hacked to death by English spears during the battle, which led her to believe that she was a reincarnation of the king.
-Purportedly, she had experienced flashbacks of being killed on a battlefield by blades and staves since her early childhood -- the visions she experienced the night before and during her visit of the battlefield, according to her, were continuations of dreams she had always experienced and intuition she had always felt, e.g. she claims she always felt averted to England.
+Purportedly, she had experienced flashbacks of being killed on a battlefield by blades and staves since her early childhood -- the visions she experienced the night before and during her visit of the battlefield, according to her, were continuations of dreams she had always experienced and intuition she had always felt, e.g. she claimed she always felt averted to England.